kwkou/815/includes/tshootguide.md

 database.
 Service administrators can also reset their own passwords using the Azure Management Portal.

-SQL Database queries can fail for various reasons - a malformed query, network issues, and so on.
+SQL数据库 queries can fail for various reasons - a malformed query, network issues, and so on.
 Some errors are transient, meaning the problem often goes away by itself.
 For this subset of errors, it makes sense to retry the query after a short interval.
 If the query still